Robinhood Review 2023: Pros and Cons

 In this section, we will break down some of the hallmark features of Robinhood.

 4.2 on App Store

 Talk to a live agent 24 hours a day, 7 days a week

 Other key features

 Free stock at sign-up

 Robinhood’s schtick has long been that it offers commission-free trading.
 That means you will spend $0 for stock trading and $0 for options trading.
-ETFs are also commission-free.
+ETFs also are commission-free.

 This was the original mission of the founders, but in the time since launching their revolutionary idea, some of the bigger, traditional players, like Fidelity and Charles Schwab, have latched onto the same idea — and are backed by a better customer support system and a better-supported platform.